fluttercommunity/get_it/README.md

 When using `dependsOn` you ensure that the registration waits with creating its singleton on the completion of the type defined in `dependsOn`.

-### Manually signaling the ready state of a Singleton
+### Manually signalling the ready state of a Singleton
 Sometimes the mechanism of `dependsOn` might not give you enough control.
 For this case you can use `isReady` to wait for a certain singleton:

 ```Dart